uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 Both of these requirements are met using the [identity resolver](IdentityResolver.md) specification.

-### Item identifier as shared secret

-Most item identifiers are relatively short numbers and are issued sequentially.
-So, for example, if `https://example.com/product/11223/serial/44556` is a known product and serial identifier then it is likely that the next serialised item ID could be `https://example.com/product/11223/serial/44557` or that the next product and serial in the range could be `https://example.com/product/11224/serial/00001`.
-When identifiers are easily guessed then information about the products is easily discovered even when the data requestor is not in possession of an actual product or serialised item.

-However, if the product and serial numbers are issued as **genuinely random** large numbers then they become un-guessable and so any public (ie non-encrypted) data linked to the ID can be considered to be accessible only to the party in possession of the item.
-For example `https://example.com/product/11223/serial/44FDB2AFC91B898893CF36CB18863D26` is a product with a 32 character hexadecimal (128 bit) serial number and, provided the serial number is genuinely random, is computationally impractical to guess (1 billion guesses per second would still take many universe lifetimes).

-Large random serial numbers are not common practice in industry and so are more likely to be considered for new rather than existing identifier schemes.
-However, depending on the sensitivity of the data, shorter serial numbers such as the 20-character GS1 SGTIN (eg `https://example.com/01/0952400005919/21/419A2845FD8050A0DD56`) may provide adequate confidentiality provided they are issued randomly and not sequentially.
-For example, if serial number `419A2845FD8050A0DD56` were one of a million serialised items of product ID `0952400005919` then it would still take a few years to guess one matching serial number at 1 billion guesses per second.

-When non-guessable large identifiers are used as a security mechanism to access non-encrypted sensitive data, then;

-* the access mechanism is no different to [anonymous public access](#anonymous-public-access).
-* the identifiers MUST be **genuinely random** strings
-* the data MUST NOT be index-able by search engines.
-* the web repository that holds the data MUST NOT be searchable or expose lists of stored file.

 ### Confidential data encryption

 In many cases, relying on an un-guessable identifier is not possible or not sufficiently secure.
 In such cases, confidential data SHOULD be encrypted.